- Need of Constructor

 The value of b is 8.

-3.Parameterized Constructor: Constructors that can take at arguments as input are termed parameterized constructors.
+Constructors that take arguments as input are termed parameterized constructors.
 As soon as an object is declared in a parameterized constructor, the initial values are passed as arguments to the constructor.
 The normal way may not work.
 The constructors can be called explicitly and also implicitly.
-If we call the method explicitly it is also called a shorthand function.
+If we call the method explicitly, it is also called a shorthand function.

 // Java Program to illustrate calling of